-The one at 9 o’clock features a subsidiary seconds hand and the other, which is placed symmetrically at 3 o’clock, is reserved for a 30-minute chronograph counter.
-As always, the chronograph seconds hand is positioned right in the center, also working as a tachymeter indicator.
+The one at 9 o’clock features a subsidiary seconds hand, while the 30-minute chronograph counter stays at 3 hours working as a sort of visual counter-balance.
+As always for the 7750 family, the chronograph seconds hand runs co-axially with the hour and minutes hands, also working as a tachymeter indicator.

 While most modern chronographs have their tachymeter scales printed right on the bezel, this one is printed on the bezel flange, under the thick sapphire crystal.

 The famous “Prancing Horse” logo you can see on the winding crown is complemented with the same emblem engraved on the movement’s rotor.

 Panerai will limit the special edition’s production to just 400 units.

 Officine Panerai Ferrari California Flyback Chronograph (ref.
 FER00030) specification